 - 1. Tuition Assistance Program (TAP)

 - 2. Federal Perkins Loan

 - 3. Federal Work-Study (FWS)

-- 4. Stafford Loan
+4. Stafford Loan

 A number of full-time graduate assistantships are available each year to well-qualified degree candidates.
 Full-time graduate assistantships include a stipend and a waiver of tuition per academic year.
 Assistants are required to apply for Tuition Assistance Program awards which, if received, constitute part of the assistantship.
 Recipients of full-time graduate assistantships must register for 8 to 10 hours of course work each semester and are expected to assist their designated department up to 20 hours per week.
-Applications for graduate assistantships may be obtained from the Office of Graduate Studies, Erwin 106 or specific departments.
+Applications for graduate assistantships may be obtained from the Office of Graduate Studies, part of the Office of the Dean of Academic Planning and Advisement, Erwin 106 or specific schools and departments.
 Former EOP, HEOP, and SEEK undergraduates may be eligible for the Graduate Opportunity Program Tuition Scholarship.
 Applicants must be enrolled as full-time matriculated students in a graduate program at SUNY Geneseo.
 Acceptance into the program is determined based on the number of scholarships allocated to the campus.
 Applications may be obtained online or from the Office of Graduate Studies in Erwin 106.